-- Fill out all necessary paperwork as accurately and thoroughly as possible, as this information will impact the rate at which you are charged for the renewal of your bond.
+- Fill out all necessary paperwork as accurately and thoroughly as possible, as this information will impact the rate you are charged for renewing your bond.

 - Pay the premium for the renewed bond by following payment instructions provided by the surety company.

-- Sign and submit a new power of attorney form to re-authorize any agents who may have previously been authorized to sign documents on behalf of your business.
+- Sign and submit a new power of attorney form to re-authorize any agents previously authorized to sign documents for your business.

-- Receive your renewed certificate in accordance with the terms specified in your agreement with the surety company.
-This typically takes up to two weeks after submitting all required documents.
-Importance of The FMCSA 30-Minute Break Rule.
+- Receive your renewed certificate by the terms specified in your agreement with the surety company.
+This typically takes up to two weeks after submitting all required documents—the importance of The FMCSA 30-Minute Break Rule.

 How Do I Get Freight Broker Authority Through the FMCSA?

-Getting freight broker authority through the Federal Motor Carrier Safety Administration is relatively straightforward, but there are a few steps involved.
+Getting freight broker authority through the Federal Motor Carrier Safety Administration is relatively straightforward, but a few steps are involved.
 First, you must register with the U.S. Department of Transportation and obtain your USDOT number.
-You'll also need to submit proof of financial responsibility, which could include surety bonds or trust funds.
+You must also submit proof of financial responsibility, including surety bonds or trust funds.
 Must visit FMCSA Hours of Service Suspended topics.

 What Is a BMC 85 Trust Fund Agreement?

-In lieu of a bond, brokers, forwarders and carriers may opt for the BMC-85 trust fund option which requires full collateral up front.
-This is usually not a feasible choice for new companies or individuals with bad credit because it requires $75,000 to be placed into the trust fund straight away.
+Instead of a bond, brokers, forwarders, and carriers may opt for the BMC-85 trust fund option, which requires total collateral upfront.
+This is usually not a feasible choice for new companies or individuals with bad credit because it needs $75,000 to be immediately placed into the trust fund.
 A surety bond is more often chosen by these entities as it only requires an annual premium payment instead of the hefty upfront cost.
-Only large freight brokerages who have strong personal credit and financial stability are able to make use of this alternative security option.
+Only large freight brokerages with strong personal credit and financial stability can use this alternative security option.
 What are the Top 3 DOT paper-appointed Violations?

 Summary: What Is the BMC-84 Surety Bond?

-Here's important information to keep in mind about the BMC-84 surety bond.
+Here's essential information to keep in mind about the BMC-84 surety bond.
 If you have questions, do not hesitate to contact our organization.
 We are standing by to assist you and help your freight brokerage become a national success.
-Also visit the Website link.
+Also, visit the Website link.